Tiamatt/AwsCICDPipeline/README.md

 # AWS CI/CD Pipeline
 This is a demo project that helps to build a simple CI/CD pipeline on AWS using IaC approach.
 For the purposes of this demo, I've created a simple .NET Core web application and host it using AWS CodeCommit repository, AWS CodeBuild CI service, and AWS CodeDeploy to deploy the application on the Amazon EC2 instance.
-AWS CodePipeline was used to build and deploy the code every time there is a code.
+AWS CodePipeline was used to build and deploy the code every time there is a code change.

 As I’m strongly against managing environments manually and take Infrastructure as Code for granted, AWS CloudFormation was used to automate the process.
 As a result, the entire CI/CD pipeline set can be deployed on any AWS account using CloudFormation templates only.